 |Protandim, a Fundamentally New Antioxidant Approach in Chemoprevention Using Mouse Two-Stage Skin Carcinogenesis as a Model||Mice|

 Second.
 The earliest (and presumably the first) Protandim study I found was from 2006.
-Here, researchers conducted in humans.
-So, why then, did researchers abandon humans and opt for investigating Protandim in rodents and test tubes for several years?
+This study involved humans.
+Following that are a series of lab animal and test of isolated cells (I call them test tube studies).
 It seems this trend is changing and human research is once again the focus.

 Make Your Own Protandim

-These days the company that makes this supplement is all about bio-hacking.
 Can you biohack protandim and make your own?
-It looks like you can.
 From the patent, we know Protandim is made of the following ingredients and dosages:

 - Milk thistle extract 225 mg containing 70%-80% silymarin